 How do you position the label in the current experimental/dance scene?

-S: Yes, our aim has always been to create a cohesive experience, where visuals and music have the same importance.
+S: Our aim has always been to create a cohesive experience where visuals and music have the same importance.
 The first application of this concept was developing a language of symbols for our first releases’ covers.
-Then, as we felt that somehow this was overwhelming the identity of each different release, we started over with a new approach.
-We now design the covers with a different idea for each of them, focusing more on the release concept than having a coherent visual with the other releases.
+Then, as we felt that this was somehow overwhelming the identity of each different release, we started with a new approach.
+We now design the covers with a different idea for each of them, focusing more on the release concept than having a coherent vision with the other releases.

 So far, we’ve mostly designed everything by ourselves.
-Still, we’ve now decided that we also want to collaborate with other artists and illustrators with different skills and points of view to add more layers and tridimensionality to the whole imaginary.
+Still, we’ve decided that we also want to collaborate with other artists and illustrators with different skills and points of view to add more layers and tridimensionality to the imagination.

 A: Usually, the visual part is a mix of our daily experiences that we try to bring to life within the platform.
-For example, the “Mem” video clip made for the “Vasi Comunicanti” release is composed of footage taken in the mountains and woods in the valleys above Piedmont and then processed through typical effects found in trap and pop video clips.
+For example, the “Mem” video clip for the “Vasi Comunicanti” release comprises footage taken in the mountains and woods in the valleys above Piedmont and processed through typical effects found in trap and pop video clips.
 In the video, these visuals bring out a vibe and meaning that fits perfectly into our aesthetic symbolism.

-Also, what about the writing side of the project, you publish zines art essays, could you tell us a bit more about what you are working on at the moment?
+Also, what about the writing side of the project?
+You publish zine art essays; could you tell us a bit more about what you are currently working on?

 F: Again, we select people that are somehow connected with us but not necessarily related to music or a specific field of art.
-Here the curator of a single Chronicle can choose a topic to develop, either visually or through text.
+Here, the curator of a single Chronicle can choose a topic to develop visually or through text.
 You can see some essays, some poetry, and some visual research if you look throughout the archive.
 This is the main concept of the project, a place where stories can be narrated without impositions.